Code-Institute-Submissions/Milestoneproject_2/README.md

 I created [a testing matrix](https://github.com/AsunaMasuda/Milestoneproject_2/blob/master/assets/images/README/testing_trix.png) to make sure the site works as expected in different devices, browsers and screen sizes.

 ### Bugs
-- Safari: The background image takes time to load.
-- Firefox: The bullet points in the search result section were supposed to be invisible, but [it was disabled](https://github.com/AsunaMasuda/Milestoneproject_2/blob/master/assets/images/README/a_bug_in_Firefox.png).
+- Firefox: The bullet points in the search result section were invisible in the other browsers, but [it was visible on Firefox](https://github.com/AsunaMasuda/Milestoneproject_2/blob/master/assets/images/README/a_bug_in_Firefox.png).
+So I fixed this by adding `list-style: none;`.

 ### How User Stories Needs Were Met
 - This webpage supports autocomplete when visiters type artist name and also provide seamless experiences by dynamic and interactive interfaces by JQuery.
 With these usability, visitera can explore this site without hassle.